-The IRS offers a standard response to taxpayers who inquire about when they should expect to get their tax refund: “The IRS issued more than 9 out of 10 refunds to taxpayers in less than 21 days last year.
-The same results are expected in 2013.”
-This means that you will probably receive your federal refund within three weeks of filing your tax return
+The IRS offers a standard response to taxpayers who inquire about when they should expect to get their tax refund: “The IRS issues more than 9 out of 10 refunds to taxpayers in less than 21 days.”
+This means that you will probably receive your federal refund within 3 weeks of filing your tax return

-If you file a paper tax return, the IRS will typically be able to issue your tax refund within six to eight weeks after receiving your return.
-If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within three weeks.
+If you file a paper tax return, the IRS will typically be able to issue your tax refund within 6 to 8 weeks after receiving your return.
+If you file your tax return electronically (also known as “e-file”), it will be processed faster in the IRS system, which means you can expect to receive your tax refund faster as well — usually within 3 weeks.